sinc-lab/gene-drug-relation-extraction/README.md

    python cross_validation.py conf_{embedding_name}.json paths.json

-# TODO revisar que quede andando con un solo método, pero sería bueno dejarla corrida con todos los métodos (en lo psoible que sean generados por esta misma carpeta)
-Results can be viewed using the notebook "summary.ipynb"
+A summary of the cross validation results  can be viewed using the notebook "summary.ipynb"